bbarr3/INDY/Using XPortal.md

 ## Create and Account
 - Use Referral Code: ar62vzg5ty
   	- All Proceeds will be reinvested into $INDY to accomplish our mission
-- Having issues, here is the link to [XPortal Documentation](https://docs.multiversx.com/welcome/welcome-to-multiversx)
+- Having issues, feeling skeptical, or want to learn a little bit more about what you are doing?
+Here is the link to [XPortal Documentation](https://docs.multiversx.com/welcome/welcome-to-multiversx)
 ## Fund Your Account
 - Deposit 1+ EGLD into your account
 	- Using MoonPay or Ramp Networks which are trusted XPortal providers